 Sometimes, people with mesothelioma lose interest in eating and start losing weight even before the condition is diagnosed.
 This could be because of the cancer itself or due to symptoms like trouble swallowing, breathlessness etc. This symptom is also seen in people with peritoneal mesothelioma where symptoms like nausea or abdominal pain may cause a loss of appetite.
 Simple measures like eating smaller meals regularly, indulging your taste buds, having moist foods, and eating energy-dense foods like ice cream can be helpful.8

 When you have clubbed fingers your fingertips get swollen.
 This happens in stages.
 First, your nail bed goes soft and the skin next to it becomes shiny.
 Then your nails become more curved than is normal – you might notice this when you look at them from the side.
 Finally, your fingertips may get swollen.
 Finger clubbing is thought to occur due to fluid collecting in the tissue at your fingertips.
-Other than mesothelioma, certain lung or heart conditions can also cause finger clubbing.9

 If you have peritoneal mesothelioma you may experience symptoms like loss of appetite, weight loss, fatigue, and sweating which are also seen in pleural mesothelioma.
 Additionally, you’ll need to watch out for: